annus3/made-template/README.md

 ## Methodology

-In this project we employed Machine learning algorithms and statistical analysis to analyze the datasets and draw insights into the factors influencing goal score forcasting in both the leagues.
+In this project we employed Machine learning algorithms and statistical analysis to analyze the datasets and draw insights into the elements that influence goal scoring forcasting in both leagues.

 ## Project report